 Can you brush your tongue the way you brush your teeth?

-Firstly, toothbrush bristles are great for scrubbing hard tooth enamel, but not the soft spongy surface of your tongue.
-This means that they are less effective than tongue scrapers at removing volatile sulfur compounds (VSCs) – a big contributor to bad breath.
+Toothbrushes are great for scrubbing tooth enamel, but not your tongue.
+This means that they are less effective than tongue scrapers at removing volatile sulfur compounds (VSCs) – a contributor to bad breath.
 This study from 2004 only monitored 10 people but found that a tongue scraper was 67% more effective at removing VSCs.

 Secondly, chunky brush heads can easily trigger your gag reflex when you try to clean the back of your tongue.
 They're just not designed to be used in that part of your mouth.